 The summer has started and you would love to see your child get outside this season and push their boundaries.
 Yet, you also know that your child has struggled with being adventurous in the past.
-Maybe you've looked at our website and photos of kids rock climbing or mountain biking have you thinking your child needs to be an experienced athlete to sign up.
+Maybe you've looked at websites and photos of kids rock climbing or mountain biking have you thinking your child needs to be an experienced athlete to participate.
 What to do?
-If you were wondering whether Avid4 Adventure is right for your unadventurous kid, the short answer is yes!
-Read on to learn more about how Avid4 Adventure can help your child tap into their adventurous spirit.
+If you were wondering whether outdoor adventure day camp is right for your unadventurous kid, the short answer is yes!
+Read on to learn more about how adventure camp can help your child tap into their adventurous spirit.

 First, there is nothing wrong with being on the cautious side or being new to outdoor adventure.
 You have to start somewhere, right?!
-At Avid4 Adventure, our staff really know how to work with unadventurous kids.
+Luckily, outdoor educators and instructors really know how to work with unadventurous kids.
 It’s what they do best!
-Our staff are experienced not just in outdoor pursuits, but also working with children of all skills and ability levels.
+Camp staff are experienced not just in outdoor pursuits, but also working with children of all skills and ability levels.
 One way instructors accomplish this is by assessing each camper and communicating with one another what they feel is appropriate for each kid.
-Also, staff are adept at working with individual campers if they are hesitant or afraid.
+Also, staff are adept at working with individual campers if they are hesitant or afraid, especially staff at Avid4 Adventure.
 Staff professionalism is one of the main things that set Avid4 Adventure apart from other programs.
 Our staff have the ability to empathize with kids that are scared, intimidated, or simply hesitant to try something new.

 The Value of “Challenge by Choice”